Color, Gradient and Image Fill

 When the red, green and blue have equal values, the result is a tint of gray.
 All colors set to zero create black.
 All colors set to 255 create white.

 The CMYK color model, most commonly used in publishing, uses the cyan (C), magenta (M), yellow (Y) and black (K) to create the entire range of colors.
-The final color is created by mixing inks or dyes of the base colors: cyan, magenta and yellow.
+The final color is created by mixing inks or dyes of the primary colors: cyan, magenta and yellow.
 Consequently, the more ink you add, the darker color you will have all the way to black.
 To create pure black, it is preferred to use only the black ink.

 We measure the amount of each component as values from 0 to 100%.